xyfir/annotate/cli/DOCS.md

 }
 ```

-Unless specified otherwise, you must provide all of the config keys.
+You must provide all of the config keys unless they are marked optional.

 ## `config`